 There are two parts to this assignment.
 For part one, you are showing us a variety of shot sizes (remember wide shot, closeup, etc?).
 This part of the assignment is meant to be iterated through pretty quickly.
 The second part is really where we want you to spend most of your time, focusing on making images that convey a feeling/mood.

 Part 1: Shot Types/Sizes

-Cast a human “actor” for this part of the assignment: a classmate, family member, roommate, friend, stranger on the street (if you can convince them).
+Cast a human “actor” for this part of the assignment: a family member, roommate, or friend.
 You are welcome to get as involved as you like, but the intention is to move through this portion of the assignment quickly, showing different shot sizes.

-We expect images to be exposed well for the scene (auto mode is OK) and a neutral white balance.
+We expect images to be exposed well for the scene and to have a neutral white balance (for this assignment, using Auto Mode is OK).
 All shots must be in sharp focus.
 You are not required to shoot in RAW for this portion of the assignment, you may use JPEG without editing.

 With your actor, shoot one image to demonstrate each of the following shot sizes:

 - Wide Shot

 - Medium Close-Up

 Just as in Project 1, you should name your photos to correspond with the shots listed above:

 firstname_lastname_assignment3-6.jpg(this is the close-up shot)